7 Reasons Why You Don’t Get Calls From Recruiters

 Your Current Company Isn’t Branded

 Another important search item is the company name.
-If you are working for the leading organization, you will be more likely to be found by the recruiters in the process of search.
+If you are working for a leading organization, you will be more likely to be found by the recruiters in the process of search.

 You Aren’t Recommended